 In March 2007 Goolwa, Australia became the first non European town to be affiliated to Cittaslow International.
 Situated at the mouth of Australia’s greatest river, the Murray, this beautiful town is steeped in Aboriginal stories and unique riverboat history.

-There are currently nine Cittaslow towns in the UK making the UK network one of the largest in the world.
+There are currently five Cittaslow towns in the UK making the UK network one of the largest in the world.
 Representatives from Cittaslow UK member towns meet formally 3 or 4 times a year, including at an Annual Conference.
 These meetings offer opportunities to exchange ideas, identify opportunities for joint projects and to simply develop stronger links between the towns.

 Cowichan Bay warm, friendly, vibrant and funky, is the first Slow Town in Canada.
 It’s a unique and historic waterfront community on southern Vancouver Island facing the Gulf Islands.